directus/directus/docs/app/file-library.md

 ### File Details

+The Files Collection comes pre-configured with the following Fields out of the box.
+New Fields can be created and customized as needed in **Settings > Data Model**.
+However the pre-configured Fields cannot be changed or deleted.

 ![File Details](https://cdn.directus.io/docs/v9/app-guide/file-library/file-library-20220305A/file-details-20220305A.webp)

-The Directus Files Collection comes pre-configured with the following Fields, which cannot be deleted or edited.
-However, new Fields can be added and customized as needed in **Settings > Data Model**.

-- **Preview** – A preview of the image or File.
+- **Preview** – A preview of the image or file.
 - **Title** – A title for the File.
 - **Description** – A description of the File.
 - **Tags** – Keywords used for search-ability.